pivotal/LicenseFinder/README.markdown

     gem 'license_finder', :git => "https://github.com/pivotal/LicenseFinder.git"

 Run 'rake license:init'
 This will create a config/license_finder.yml file that lets you configure license finder.
+This is where you should add licenses which are allowed on the project, so they will be automatically approved.

 Run 'rake license:generate_dependencies'
 This will write out a dependencies.yml and dependencies.txt file in the root of your project.